manticoresoftware/semver-tagger-action/README.md

 6. Outputs both simple version (X.Y.Z) and full version with metadata

 For example:
-- If current version is `v1.2.3` and you commit with "breaking: new API" → Action creates tag `v2.0.0`
+- If current version is `v1.2.3` and you commit with "feat!: new API" → Action creates tag `v2.0.0`
 - If current version is `v1.2.3` and you commit with "feat: new login" → Action creates tag `v1.3.0`